Alphapolygon/MiniLAB-3-Step-Sequencer/README.md

 Arturia makes great hardware, but they left a gap: the "Lab" series lacks a hardware step sequencer.
 This VST3 plugin bridges that gap by hijacking the MIDI data from your pads and providing a synced, visual sequencing interface directly integrated with your DAW.

 ## ✨ Features
-16-Step Sequencing: Toggle steps using the physical pads on your controller.
+8-32-Step Sequencing: Toggle steps using the physical pads on your controller.
+16 tracks, ability to change what note the track sends (C1,d2 etc) Each track can have 8 - 32 steps, these are played in sync.
+Example track 1 can have 16 steps and track 2 8 steps.

-LED Feedback: Pads light up to show active steps and the current playhead (The "Final Boss" of MIDI mapping!).
+LED Feedback: Pads light up to show active steps and the current playhead.

 DAW Sync: Perfect timing with your project BPM via the JUCE framework.

-Velocity Sensitive: (Optional: If implemented) Uses pad pressure for step accents.
+Velocity Sensitive:  Uses pad pressure for step accents and knobs 1 - 8 to tune those values

 ## For Developers
 If you want to port this to other models (KeyLab 49/61, etc.) or customize the logic: